martijnvermaat/monoseq/doc/development.rst

 These are some general todo notes.
 More specific notes can be found by grepping the source code for ``Todo``.

-* Some documentation for the command line interface.
+* Nothing to be done at the moment?

 .. _nose: https://nose.readthedocs.org/